 Most crypto businesses are providing a service that is similar to financial services and has inherent AML and fraud risks.
 We require our clients to have a certain level of compliance.
 We will not be able to serve you if you don't have a comprehensive AML policy and respective procedures, a professional compliance officer, and software for ID verification, transaction monitoring, and blockchain monitoring.
 Preparing to get a license will get you a long way to get that level, but our experience shows that often there are gaps even after the license has been acquired.
 It’s not just important that these processes have been put in place on paper but also applied in practice and can be supported by documentation.

 Being vague in responses to compliance forms and questions

 If you and your business are ready to get started with setting up an IBAN account, then getting started is quite easy and our team is happy to help you along the way.
-First thing to do is to start the signup process on paynexpay.com and to fill out the information about the business (name, website, jurisdiction etc) as well as the information about the legal representative of the business (normally that’s the director of the company).
-Then you should do ID verification where a selfie is taken as well as the pictures of a valid government ID (such as passport or ID card).
-Once these steps are done, our onboarding team reviews the submitted information and let’s you know directly what documents and information is required in order to finalise the account opening.
+The first thing to do is to start the signup process on paynexpay.com and fill out the information about the business (name, website, jurisdiction etc) as well as the information about the legal representative of the business (normally that’s the director of the company).
+Then you should do ID verification where a selfie is taken as well as the pictures of a valid government ID (such as a passport or ID card).
+Once these steps are done, our onboarding team reviews the submitted information and lets you know directly what documents and information are required in order to finalize the account opening.
 Usually gathering the necessary documents and information is where the bulk of the time is spent.
 We recommend asking us in case there’s anything that’s confusing and our onboarding team will be happy to explain things in more detail.

 We hope that’s helpful and will make your journey of opening and operating an account for your business a little bit easier.